 Photo by: Peter Dang

-Phase one: parking lot complete
+Behind the Fence: Phase one parking lot complete

 A chain link fence separates the old Bowie and the future Bowie, machines whir while performing construction, workers discuss plans and labor diligently.
 Managers and engineers meet to discuss blueprints and challenges.
 Everyday, the site looks a little different as progress is slowly but surely being made.

 Construction was started at the end of the 2018-2019 school year.
 The groundbreaking ceremony was held on June 6.
 Phase one of construction has been completed.
 Phase two of construction is in progress and on schedule.